Connecticut Traumatic Brain Injury Legal Advocacy

 - Motor functions such as balance

+They can also result in altered emotions.
 Emotional outbursts are unfortunately some of the worst by-products of a traumatic brain injury.
-The brain itself may function in an ordinary way after the injury, but alter the person’s psyche in such a way that they become a completely different person.
-This type of traumatic brain injury can drastically impact the family dynamic, as well as any ability to hold a full-time job or return to society, despite all other functioning motor skills.
+The brain itself may function in an ordinary way after the injury, but the injury can alter the person’s psyche in such a way that they seem to have a completely different personality.
+This type of traumatic brain injury can drastically impact the family dynamic, as well as a person’s ability to hold a full-time job or return to society, despite their functioning motor skills.

 Traumatic brain injuries often involve costly medical procedures and can require ongoing medical care.
 According to the CDC, medical costs and other indirect costs from traumatic brain injuries totaled $76.5 billion in 2000 throughout the United States.
 The victim of a traumatic brain injury should not be forced to pay these costs on their own.

-If you or a loved one have received a traumatic brain injury, you may be entitled to compensation for your injuries.
-The Connecticut traumatic brain injury lawyers of Eagan, Donohue, Van Dyke & Falsey LLP are well experienced in assisting clients who have been the victims of traumatic brain injuries.
+If you or a loved one has received a traumatic brain injury, you may be entitled to compensation for your injuries.
+The Connecticut traumatic brain injury legal team at Eagan & Donohue are well experienced in assisting clients who have been the victims of traumatic brain injuries.
 Contact our West Hartford office today for your initial free consultation.